dhansel/Altair8800-IOBus/README.md

   information on how this communication works, see the "Interfacing external hardware" section in the documentation.

+* **Shared data lines for input/output**

+  The S-100 bus had separate data lines for data coming out of the CPU (DO0-DO7) and data going into the CPU (DI0-DI7).
+This I/O bus has only one set of data lines (D0-7).
+The CPU switches the direction of these lines depending on whether an input or output operation is taking place.
+A device attached to the bus must make sure to only put data onto the data bus while the INP signal is high and the device's address is present on the address bus.

 * **No interrupt signals**

   The I/O bus at this point does not support interrupts.
 It may be